-The 2018 Friends of the Festival Volunteer Apps are open
+The 2018 Friends of the Festival Volunteer Apps are now closed.

 The Festival could not take place without the support of our wonderful Friends of the Festival volunteers.
 There are many positions available during the event so be sure to let us know your particular field of expertise or interest in your application.
 Please note however that your application does not necessarily guarantee you a position and/or your first preference, as we receive many applications and vacancies are limited.
 Unfortunately we are unable to provide accommodation for volunteers – you will need to organise your own.

 Volunteers will receive a weekend pass and a free Friends of the Festival T-shirt in return for working 8 – 12 hours across 2 or more shifts.
 Successful applicants will be notified in December.
 Before you apply please read our volunteer code of conduct and general ticketing terms & conditions.

 To apply to be an MC or Stage Manager, please do not use this form.
 Go to the MC SM APPLICATION PAGE.